Jocelyn Munguía Chávez

 Jocelyn Munguía Chávez is a Mexican, undocumented, queer, dancer, runner, and activist.
 While pursuing a Bachelor of Arts in Psychology at UIC, she is involved with several on-campus and community organizations that focus on education, empowerment, and social justice.
-She is a co-founder of the Fearless Undocumented Alliance (FUA) at UIC and of the Latin@ Youth Action League (L@YAL) of DuPage County, President of Mexican Students de Aztlán (MeSA), an organizer with Undocumented Illinois and Organized Communities Against Deportations (OCAD), and a board member, Secretary of Dare to Dream: Get Educated!
+She is a co-founder of the Fearless Undocumented Alliance (FUA) at UIC and of the Latin@ Youth Action League (L@YAL) of DuPage County, was previously the President of Mexican Students de Aztlán (MeSA), an organizer with Undocumented Illinois and Organized Communities Against Deportations (OCAD), and is a current board member, Secretary of Dare to Dream: Get Educated!

 Alonzo Zamarrón was born and raised in Rochelle, a small town in Illinois surrounded by corn.
 Growing up during his summers, Alonzo worked in the cornfields as a detasseler, which impacted his views on environmental sustainability.
 He is currently pursuing a Bachelors in Graphic Design at UIC, and has been involved in many social justice movements by designing their promotional material.
 Over the weekends, Alonzo plays the trumpet and saxophone, and is a member of Banda San Guillermo and the UIC Mariachi Fuego